beto-rocha-blockchain/beto-rocha-blockchain/README.md

 - Building APIs with Flask and FastAPI in Python
 - Crafting Web3 interfaces with React and modern frameworks
 - Hardhat and Foundry Mastery
+- Implementation of **Zero-Knowledge Proofs (ZKPs)** for enhanced privacy and scalability in blockchain applications

 ---